 Top cannabinoids for sex

 Since research on most of cannabis’ cannabinoids is still in its infancy, there is still a lot to learn about how specific cannabinoids affect the human body.
-However, there is a wealth of anecdotal reports, and even some limited scientific research, about how CBD, THC, and CBG offer sex-enhancing effects.
+However, there is a wealth of anecdotal reports, and even some limited scientific research, about how CBD, THC, and CBG offer positive effects.

 CBD and sexual experience